COMMOn faqs

 What is included in my Basic Cruising course registration?

-• Pre-course online learning materials and links to help you prepare for your course
+- Access to online learning materials and resources to help you prepare.

-• Popular Advantage Boating “Live.Love.Sail” t-shirt after writing the exam
+Bonus: Our popular Advantage Boating “Live.Love.Sail” t-shirt after completing the exam.

 What is included in my CANSail 1/2 course registration?

-• Certified Sail Canada instructor coaching from a nearby coach boat
+Certified instruction: A Sail Canada-certified instructor coaching from a nearby coach boat.

-• Sail Canada CANSail 1 or 2 certification upon successful completion of the standard
+Certification: Sail Canada CANSail 1 or 2 certification upon successful completion of the standard.

 What do I need to bring for my sailing course?